mailersend/mailersend-laravel-driver/README.md

 <a name="usage"></a>
 # Usage

-Using the `build` method (Laravel 8 and below)
-This is an example [mailable](https://laravel.com/docs/8.x/mail#writing-mailables) that you can use to send an email with.
+This is an example [mailable 8.x](https://laravel.com/docs/8.x/mail#writing-mailables) that you can use to send an email with.

 `app/Mail/TestEmail.php`